-Graphic Designer CV
+Graphic Designer CV Examples

-Graphic Designer CV Templates
+Graphic Designer CV Examples

 - Smart template choice: The CV template is clean and professional looking, with a deceptively simple layout.
 While it doesn’t show off all the designer’s original design skills or unusual graphics, it does demonstrate their ability to design for a specific audience.